deezohplay/PlayBook/README.md

-# Holidayz
+# PlayBook
- Holidayz is a mobile educational game for children addressing object identification to build cognitive ability.
+ PlayBook is a mobile educational game for children addressing object identification to build cognitive ability.